coyaSONG/upbit-trade-helper/README.md

 ## Introduction

-Welcome to our automatic trading program for Upbit, built using Nextron.
+Welcome to my automatic trading program for Upbit, built using Nextron.

 This application is primarily for educational purposes.

 For more information on Nextron, visit the [Nextron GitHub page](https://github.com/saltyshiomix/nextron).

 ## How to Use